ustc-mjc/electron-meeting/README.md

 ## in the future, what need to do
 1. add register and login function
-2. add file upload and download function
+2. add file upload and download function, -- finished!
 3. add media setting function